farhat-lab/tbp-severity-scoring/prediction/README.md

 ### `02_outlier_detector_using_dicoms.py`

 This script detects outlier images using a saved principal component analysis (PCA) model at `./tbp-cxr-outlier/tbpcxr/data/pca-35-06c.pkl`.
 The `tbp-cxr-outlier` directory was copied from the NIAID TB Portals <a href="https://github.com/niaid/tbp-cxr-outlier" target="_blank">repository</a>.

 "Normal" images are those taken from the front view, and "Outlier" images are those taken from most other views.
-Because the models were trained on mostly or all front view CXR images, they work best on CXR images of the same view.
+Because the models were trained on mostly front view CXR images, they work best on those types of images.
 Images taken from other views are marked as outliers to flag potentially bad predictions (i.e. predictions out of range).

 Required arguments: